Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 correspond to the same games as yours.
 You could make a new list, `bob_scores`, but this means storing a new variable.
 You've got a feeling you are going to end up keeping track of a lot of people's scores.
-So instead, you change your `scores` list from a list of scores to a list of lists.
-The first inner list is your scores, and the second will be Bob's.
+So instead, you change your `scores` list to a list of lists.
+The first inner list is your scores, and the second will be Bob's:

 ```py
 >>> scores = [[70, 65, 71, 80, 73], [100, 93, 111, 104, 113]]